shanemcandrewai/Speech-to-Facial-Landmarks/readme.md

 This project is an attempt to replicate some of the results from Eskimez et al's paper [Noise-Resilient Training Method for Face Landmark Generation From Speech](https://ieeexplore.ieee.org/document/8871109).

 The majority of the files are identical to [Noise-Resilient Training Method](https://github.com/eeskimez/noise_resilient_3dtface) from which this project is forked.
-Apart from this readme and some testing utilities, the two most important enhancements are described below -
+Apart from this readme, the two most important enhancements and some testing utilities are described below -

 ## code/generate.py

 The [original generate script](https://github.com/eeskimez/noise_resilient_3dtface/blob/master/code/generate.py) reads audio files, infers the facial landmarks and generates animated faces.
 The [enhanced generate script](https://github.com/shanemcandrewai/Speech-to-Facial-Landmarks/blob/master/code/generate.py) allows the user to save the predicted landmarks to an [NPY format](https://numpy.org/doc/stable/reference/generated/numpy.lib.format.html#module-numpy.lib.format) file.
 It also extends the animation functionality to accept an arbitrary externally created file of landmarks.
-These changes are limited to enhancements which could not put into a separate script and were carefully inserted in order to minimize the possibility of disturbing the original functionality.
+These changes are limited to enhancements which could not be put into a separate script and were carefully inserted in order to minimise the possibility of disturbing the original functionality.
 In addition, some redundant code was removed as a result of running [Pylint](https://www.pylint.org/) on the script.
 To view the precise changes, execute `git diff 3c804caff3e4e0cabd7259ccb97c4038b509d630 code/generate.py`

 ### Extended Functionality